Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which amenities increase rent the most in Accra?

-The top five amenities that increase rent the most in Accra are backup power (generator or inverter), reliable water storage with pump systems, air conditioning, 24-hour security, and dedicated parking.
+The five amenities that increase rent the most in Accra are backup power, reliable water storage, 24/7 security, air conditioning and good building management.

 In our property pack covering the real estate market in Accra, we cover what are the best investments a landlord can make.